Kumquats, like their cousin citrus trees, are quite heavy feeders. However, these babies are not too picky when it comes

 - Epsom salt: magnesium

-In the dark bucket, mix in some Superthrive, banana peel & egg shell.
+To make the kumquat fertilizer, in a dark bucket, mix in some Superthrive, banana peels & egg shell.
 The darker color helps absorb more heat & thus helps break down the content inside.
 We leave the bucket in a warm place for a while.

 After the materials have been broken down & given out quite an unpleasant smell, we can start using them as a fertilizer for our kumquat trees.
 You can pour some of the liquid around the plant.

 Before using this solution, you can try mixing some Milorganite into the soil.
 This stuff has some good nitrogen & is sold in a big bag for very cheap.
 People also use it for their lawn.
 Remember to add chelated iron if needed.
 This helps with the yellowing of the leaves.

-Some folks say that using nitrogen blocks out the calcium intake.
-That's why magnesium (like Epsom salt) or chelated iron is recommended as some supplement minerals for the kumquats.
+Some folks say that using nitrogen blocks out the calcium intake in the soil.
+That's why magnesium (like Epsom salt) or chelated iron is recommended as some supplemental minerals for the kumquats.

 For Kumquat Trees in Pots